-I then connected the crocodile clips on the ohmmeter test leads to the live and neutral pins of the mains plug at the other end of the cable.
+I then connected the crocodile clips on the ohmmeter test leads to the live and neutral pins of the mains plug at the other end of the cable (I made sure they weren’t touching each other).
 As you can see, from the ohmmeter screen below and Fig. 1, the loop resistance of the test leads plus the cable was 1Ω.

 Calculating The Extension Cable Loop Resistance

 Using the formulae:

 - R1 = Resistance of the test leads,

 - R2 = Combined resistance of test leads and cable,

 - RC = Loop resistance of the cable on the reel.

 I subtracted the resistance of the test leads from the loop resistance of the cable and test lead combination thus:

 RC = 0.9Ω

 Putting values in the equation for the power dissipated in an extension cable gives: